wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

 ```

 #### Initializing and using the Connector
-To use this connector for reliable messaging, this connector need to be initialized using `<reliablemessage.init>`
+To use this connector for reliable messaging, you need to initialize it using the `<reliablemessage.init>`
-element as follow,
+element as follows,

 ```xml
  <reliablemessage.init>